jkunimune/elastik/README.md

  ![A complete map made of three sections fit together](resources/images/diagram-3.png)

- The astute viewer may note that there is significant overlap between them.
+ Note that there is significant overlap between them.
- In addition, some geographic features are present on multiple sections in different places, such as Cape Horn which appears on both the far left and far right ends of the map.
+ In addition, some geographic features are present on multiple sections in different places, such as Tierra del Fuego which appears in both the upper left and lower right of the map.
  Some maps may intentionally use this redundancy.
- For example, it's somewhat common in conventional maps to show the Chukchi peninsula on both the left side of the map (where it falls within the international dateline) and the right side (where it connects to the rest of Siberia).
+ For example, it's somewhat common in conventional maps to show the Chukchi peninsula on both the left side of the map (since it's in the Western Hemisphere) and the right side (where it connects to the rest of Siberia).

  However, in most situations this redundancy is unnecessary and confusing.
  For this reason, each section has a boundary that defines precisely which latitudes and longitudes it applies to.
- These boundaries are mutually exclusive, so every point on the globe is contained by exactly one (except points exactly on the edge).
+ These boundaries are mutually exclusive, so every point on the globe is contained by exactly one.
  Figure 4 below shows the example section from before with its boundary drawn.

  ![A section with its boundary shown in two coordinate systems](resources/images/diagram-4.png)